 - Citrus Fruits

 - Seed Extract

 - Horse Chestnut

 These foods also help improve circulation in the legs and back to the heart.
 Paired with compression socks and exercise, they can help relieve pressure and improve blood circulation.

 You should also add potassium because if you have a deficiency, it will result in water retention.
 This means the volume in your blood increases which will create extra pressure for your vein valves.
 To combat this, eat.

 For other ideas of great foods for vein health, visit our recent blog post On The 7 Best Foods For Vascular Health.

 Apple Cider Vinegar

-Apple cider vinegar is one of the most accessible remedies because most of us have already this in our kitchen cupboards.
+Apple cider vinegar is one of the most accessible and natural remedies because most of us have already this in our kitchen cupboards.